OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Simulation details
 ~~~~~~~~~~~~~~~~~~
-All MD simulations are run in the NPT ensemble. cutoffs, and integrators
+The protocol applies a LangevinMiddleIntegrator which uses Langevin dynamics, with the LFMiddle discretization (J. Phys.
+Chem.
+A 2019, 123, 28, 6056-6079).
+Before running the production MD simulation in the NPT ensemble, the protocol performs a minimization of the system, followed by an equilibration in the NPT ensemble.
+A MonteCarloBarostat is used in the NPT ensemble to maintain constant pressure.

 Getting the free energy estimate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The free energy differences are obtained from simulation data using the MBAR estimator (multistate Bennett acceptance ratio estimator). what you can get out of the results object's methods
+The free energy differences are obtained from simulation data using the MBAR estimator (multistate Bennett acceptance ratio estimator).
+TODO: ADD what you can get out of the results object's methods

 Simulation overview
 -------------------